ubccr/ccrdocs/pages/policies/accounts.md

 ## Accounts and Data Retention Policy

 CCR accounts are available to UB faculty, their collaborators and students either working with them or in a class that requires access to CCR.
-Account requirements and application info can be found [here](../getting-access.md#requirements-for-accessing-ccrs-resources).
+Account requirements and application information can be found in the [CCR accounts documentation](../getting-access.md#requirements-for-accessing-ccrs-resources).

 ### Allocations to Resources

 All access to CCR resources (clusters, servers, research cloud, project storage, software licenses)  is granted and revoked via allocations.
-Allocations are managed by PIs in ColdFront
-(https://coldfront.ccr.buffalo.edu).
-Users should login to ColdFront to see what allocations they have access to and when they expire.
+Allocations are managed by Primary Investigators (PIs) in [ColdFront](https://coldfront.ccr.buffalo.edu).
+Users should login to [ColdFront](https://coldfront.ccr.buffalo.edu) to see what allocations they have access to and when they expire.
 Faculty should renew allocations before expiration.
 If an allocation expires, any user on that allocation will be no longer be able to access that resource.
 Expired allocations can't be renewed.
 A new allocation request must be submitted to gain access to the resource again.
 More details can be found in the ColdFront documentation.

 ### Yearly Project Review